verekia/js-stack-from-scratch/tutorial/05-redux-immutable-fetch/README.md

 You can see that in this container, we are referring to a `messageAsync` property, which we're going to add to our reducer soon.

-What we need now is to create this `sayHelloAsync` action.
+What we need now is to create the `sayHelloAsync` action.

 ### Fetch